 First, the lung is a half cone that is vertically cut (Fig. 5-30), so only the superior lobe is qualified to possess the apical segment.
 If the inferior lobe possessed it, the apical segment would awkwardly be in direct contact with the basal segments.

-Second, in the lateral view of the right lung, the lateral segment and lateral basal segment are situated relatively in the center because the lung is a half cone.
-In the lateral view, medial basal segment is hidden.
+Second, in the lateral view of the right lung, the lateral segment and lateral basal segment are situated relatively in the center because the lung is a half cone (Fig. 5-30).
+In the lateral view, the medial basal segment is hidden.

-The main bronchus occupies the posterior hilum because the trachea descends backward in order to keep its distance from the heart.
+The main bronchus occupies the posterior hilum because the trachea descends backward in order to keep its distance from the heart (Fig. 5-36).
 The pulmonary artery is superior because it starts from the pulmonary trunk and goes above the heart (Fig. 5-13).
 The pulmonary veins are inferior because they horizontally enter the left atrium (Fig. 5-18).

 Fig. 5-36.
 Trachea, bronchi.

-One can feel not only the laryngeal cartilages (Fig. 3-38), but also the tracheal cartilages at the front of one’s neck.
+A student can feel not only the laryngeal cartilages (Fig. 3-38), but also the tracheal cartilages at the front of one’s neck.
 Likewise, bronchi have cartilages which ensure structural integrity and maintain airway.
-In bronchioles, these cartilages decrease in size, and then finally disappear.
+In bronchioles, these cartilages decrease in size and number, and then finally disappear.

-The right bronchus is thicker than the left one, so as to bring more air into the bigger right lung (Fig. 5-40).
-Hilum of the right lung is more medial than that of the left lung.
-The right main bronchus is thus short and more vertical (Fig. 5-36).
+So as to bring more air into the bigger right lung, the right main bronchus is thicker than the left one (Fig. 5-40).
+Hilum of the right lung is more medial than that of the left lung (Fig. 5-29).
+The right main bronchus is thus shorter and more vertical (Fig. 5-36).

-If a lung were the United States, then the lobe would be the states, and the segment would be the cities.
+If the lung were the United States, then the lobe would be the state, and the segment would be the city.
 In succession, the main bronchus, lobar bronchus, and segmental bronchus would be the president, governor, and mayor.

-Mucus in the bronchi catches the dust and microscopic cilia in the bronchi force the mucus out toward the mouth.
+Mucus in the bronchi catches the dusts and microscopic cilia in the bronchi force the mucus out toward the mouth.
 Mucus is then expelled by coughing, and this is called sputum.

 After successive branching of the bronchi, their final destinations are the pulmonary alveoli.
-The size of each alveolus is 0.2 mm; the alveoli of a cadaver can be observed macroscopically.
-The total surface area of the numerous alveoli in both lungs is as large as 70 square meters.
+Although the size of each alveolus is only 0.2 mm, the total surface area of the numerous alveoli is huge.

-The cross sectional area of the entire alveoli is larger than that of the trachea or the entire bronchi (Fig. 5-36).
-Therefore, airflow in the alveoli is slow, which enables gas to be fluently exchanged.
-Such phenomenon happens in the capillaries too.
+The cross sectional area of the entire alveoli is larger than that of the trachea or the entire segmental bronchi (Fig. 5-36).
+Therefore, airflow in the alveoli is slow.

 Like the segmental bronchus, a segmental artery occupies the center of a segment.
 However, its continuing vein is located between the segments, rather than at the center of the segment.
-Therefore, it is called an intersegmental vein, not a segmental vein (Fig. 5-36).
+Therefore, it is called an intersegmental vein (Fig. 5-36).

 Fig. 5-37.
 Bronchial arteries.

-The lung which oxygenates old blood also needs to be oxygenated by fresh blood itself.
+The lung which oxygenates old blood also needs to be oxygenated by fresh blood.
 However, the pulmonary artery does not supply the lung with fresh blood.
 Therefore, there are extra bronchial arteries accompanying the bronchi to serve this purpose.